ShanKhanTanoli/simple_chat_support/README.md

 ## Humble Request

+- __Although this is not good enough but Please give me chance to join your team, I will improve myself__

 - __If you want me to change/modify anything then please let me know, I will change it asap__

 - __Please give me chance to join your team, I will improve myself and I will try my best__

 - __I want to learn more and I want to get experience, Please kindly give me chance to join your team__

+- __I can make this task more better and also I can use a different logic__
 ---

 ## Installation